perceival/authselect_budgie-smartcard/README.md

 - to be able to unlock Budgie screen lock with Yubikey and PIN.
 - to be able to use Yubikey without PIN for sudo and su.
 - To support ssh -A and mDNS name resoultion.
+Folder to be placed under /etc/authselect/custom and applied with the command: sudo authselect  select 'custom/budgie-smartcard' 'with-pam-u2f' 'with-ssh-agent' 'with-mdns4'